Build self-esteem in your teenager: Have you ever tried convincing your teen to participate in a certain competition or events?

 - Toxic friends, Peer pressure, Social media pressures etc.

-- Poor role models. (parents, teachers and others in primary touch with the teen)
+- Poor role models. (parents, teachers and other in primary touch with the teen)

 - Stressful situations (death, separation, loss, break up etc)